intel/xpumanager/doc/CLI_user_guide.md

   -j,--json                   Print result in JSON format

-  -d,--device                 The device ID to query -f,--file                   Generate the system topology with the GPU info to a file.
-The filename determines the format of the output, including
+  -d,--device                 The device ID to query -f,--file                   Generate the system topology with the GPU info to a XML file.
-                                XML and PNG.
 ```

 Get the hardware topology info which is related to the GPU